 6:00 Daddy’s home!
 Are you ready to rumble?
 It’s wrestling and rough housing time!
 Also, my son is always thrilled to play cars with someone who can make a decent engine sound (not me).

 6:30- 7:00 Dinner.
 My toddler eats whatever we eat, just cut into bite sized pieces.
 He loves dipping things, so I try to make something dip-able when possible.

-7-8:00 Bath in the tub, play with our favorite foam letters and boats, master class in how to get bath water on mommy, books on the couch with (a slightly damp) mommy, family devotion on mommy and daddy’s bed.
+7-8:00 Bath in the tub, play with our favorite foam letters and boats, master class in how to get bath water on mommy, books on the couch with (a slightly damp) mommy, then family devotion on mommy and daddy’s bed.

 8:00 Two (or more?) books.
 Lights out.
 Prayer (try praying Psalm 19!).
 Kisses, kisses, kisses.
 “I love you and Daddy loves you and Jesus loves you” Sweet dreams with teddy bear and Mr. Puppy.